mitranim/wordplay/readme.md

 achief © M

-sharelatan (doesn't actually know shit about investments; people who pretend to be generous but are really not) © LR
+sharelatan (doesn't actually know shit about investments; people who pretend to be generous but are really not) © VA

 classick (old illness that was thought extinct, like the bubonic plague re-appearing 🦠) © LJ